chuyskywalker/jrm.cc/jrmcc/content/blog/gps-tracker-for-whatever/index.md

 ### What about AirTag/Tile/Etc?

-I'm not considering these as they are come with a number of drawbacks compared to fully featured GPS tracker.
+I'm not considering these as they come with a number of drawbacks (range, anti-stalking alarms, etc) compared to fully-featured GPS tracker.

 ## VJOYCAR G28 GPS Tracker